horganke/tc359_syllabus/README.md

 ### Cheating

 Cheating in the class results in immediate failure of the course.
 What constitutes cheating?
 One example would be trying to deliver a duplicate of someone else's assignment, when it's not a group project.
 As a general rule though, if it feels dishonest, it's cheating.
+If there's something you're sure about, ask me first to make sure.

 ### Not Trying

 I really, *really* want each and every one of you to succeed.
 In fact, I'm more than happy to put in a lot of time outside of class giving you feedback and answering questions.
+And there are *never* too many questions.
 In order to make this time though, I make less time for people that don't try.

-If you don't actually want to learn web development, that's OK.
-I think you're making a mistake not learning one of the most valuable and high-paying skills in existence, but you can quit now.
-And you should quit.

-This is a class that values proactivity by design.
-If you're hoping to cruise by unnoticed, just barely giving the instructor what they want, then this isn't the class for you.
+Here's what trying looks like:

+- Show up
+- Ask for help when you need it
+- Don't lie to me

-To enforce this, **I have a 3 strikes rule.** These are the activities that could earn you a strike:
+If you do those things, I will bend over backwards to help you.
+And to ensure that I can *make that time* to help you, **I have a 3 strikes rule.** When you earn 3 strikes, you fail the course (unless there are very special circumstances).
+These are the activities that could earn you a strike:

 #### Missed deadlines

 In a real job, your boss probably isn't going to dock your pay for not meeting a deadline.
-If you're going to miss a deadline though, I'd like to hear from you explaining why *beforehand*.
-Otherwise I'll worry and check in on you to make sure you're OK.
+So I'm not detracting any points.
+If you're going to miss a deadline though, I'd like to hear from you explaining why *beforehand*, with a plan for how you'll avoid missing deadlines in the future.

+If I *don't* hear from you, I'll worry and check in to make sure you're OK.
 I really want you to succeed.
-And I also want you to have a plan for how you'll prevent it in the future.

-However, if you let deadlines pass without contacting me and without good reason, that's a strike.
-In a real job, you would get fired for this lack of professionalism.
-It's unacceptable to just not do work, hoping your boss doesn't notice.
+I also have to give you a strike though.
+Just like in a real job, it's unacceptable to simply not do work, hoping your boss doesn't notice.

 #### Submitting incomplete work

 Similarly, if you submit a project that *clearly* doesn't meet the criteria, that's a strike.
-I want to give you really great feedback, but if I keep having to hand out really obvious feedback, I won't have time for it.
+I want to give you really great feedback, but if I keep having to hand out really obvious feedback, like "Umm... it's not done," then that's less time I have for people who really want to grow.

-#### Absences
+### Absences

+Absences have a separate 3-strike policty.
 We'll be doing a lot of our work online, but we'll also be doing a lot of work in class.
-Absences are a strike, explained or not.
+The rule is 3 absences, explained or not, and you fail the course (again, unless there are very special circumstances).
 We only have 14 classes.
-If you miss 3 of them that's over 20%.
+If you miss 3 of them, that's over 20%.
 What job are you allowed to not show up for 20% of the time?